FedericoDiPasquale/tt_um_psei_ota_qboost/README.md

 ## How to test

-Drive ui[0], ui[1], ui[2] with a 3-bit code sequence that approximates a sine wave when passed through the DAC at a fixed sample rate to trace out one period, repeating to build up multiple cycles.
+Drive ui[0], ui[1], ui[2] with a 3-bit code sequence that approximates a sine wave when passed through the DAC at a fixed sample rate to trace out one period, repeating to build up multiple cycles (F0 to reconstruct must be ≥ 4.5MHz in order to not break the output dynamic constraints).

 Probe ua[0] with an oscilloscope.
 You should see a smooth, continuous waveform tracking the average shape of the input staircase, with the sharp steps filtered out.
 Increasing/decreasing the code update rate relative to the filter's resonant frequency changes how much smoothing you observe.